Pranab-JD/LeXInt/README.md

 In case of technical issues, please contact Pranab J. Deka.

 ## Acknowledgements
-Alexander Morrigl contributed to the development of the CUDA and C++ versions.
+Alexander Moriggl contributed to the development of the CUDA and C++ versions.